 5. Offer employee perks — Everyone appreciates tangible awards.
 But that doesn’t mean your staff appreciation efforts have to break the bank to make an impact.
 Rewards such as a reserved parking spot near the front entrance go a long way and cost relatively little.
 Other ideas?
 The option to leave early one day or extra vacation time would be appreciated.

 6. Provide monetary rewards — Few things have a bigger impact than extra pay.
 Hand out spot bonuses, raises and other financial rewards if budgets allow.
 You may decide to save this type of staff appreciation for only the most exceptional of achievements.
 Establish criteria that separate outstanding effort from other activities.

 Do’s and don’ts when expressing gratitude

-Before you start heaping on the praise, consider these suggestions, especially if you struggle with finding the time or the words to express your appreciation:
+Before you start heaping on the praise on Administrative Professionals Day, consider these suggestions, especially if you struggle with finding the time or the words to express your appreciation:

 - DO make sure you’re sincere and you relate your praise to a specific achievement or task.

 - DO tailor your praise to the employee.
 Some people like public shows of appreciation, while others like to be recognized privately.
 You may be able to judge from their personality how a particular person likes to be recognized.